How to reassure your child during Clearing | Clearing supportby Judith Charlton

 Clearing matches applicants to available university places.
-Your son or daughter will be eligible to use it if:

-they don't meet the conditions of their university offers
+- they don't meet the conditions of their university offers

-they didn't receive any offers (or none they wanted to accept)
+- they didn't receive any offers (or none they wanted to accept)

-they've declined a firm place
+- they've declined a firm place

-they're applying late – after 30 June
+- they're applying later - after 30 June

 This blog concentrates on the first scenario, although the Clearing process itself is relatively the same in all instances.